Fenugreek/comprehend/README.md

-Unsupervised Learning with Artifical Neural Networks
+Learning with Artifical Neural Networks
 ===================

-Implementation of neural network architectures using the Google TensorFlow machine-learning library, primarily for unsupervised learning.
+Implementation of neural network architectures using the Google TensorFlow machine-learning library.

-Currently, autoencoders, denoising autoencoders, RBMs, and RNNs are implemented, along with their training on MNIST.
+Autoencoders, denoising autoencoders, RBMs, Conv nets and RNNs are implemented, along with their training in both unsupervised and supervised contexts.

 ### Notable modules:
 - **networks** : Implements the various NN architectures.

+- **layers**: Implements multiple layers of architectures defined in **networks**.

 ### Test script:
-- **test.py** : Train the network specified on MNIST data, (optionally) saving params learnt to disk.
+- **run.py** : Train the network specified on MNIST data, (optionally) saving params learnt to disk.
 (Optionally) display features learnt, and results of reconstruction on corrupted input.

 Installation
 ------------